Singapore in 3 days

 Great fit if you want

-- Diverse food scenes
+- Diverse neighborhoods and food scenes

 Not ideal if you want

-- A packed schedule of only malls
+- A packed shopping-only schedule

-- Beach-focused time
+- Extensive beach time

 - Budget backpacker style